Types of Supervision

-The inmate must have a life expectancy of less than 12 months.
+The inmate must have a life expectancy of fewer than 12 months.

 If issued a reprieve, these offenders must comply with all standard conditions of release as well as any special conditions imposed by the Parole Board.
-In many cases, these offenders are placed on 24/7 home confinement with exceptions only being made for medical appointments.
+In many cases, these offenders are placed on 24/7 home confinement with exceptions made only for medical appointments.